andresmrm/EtherPlant/README.md

 I'm no good at UML, but I made a diagram to try to show the architecture of EtherPlant: http://andresmrm.github.io/EtherPlant/src/etherplant.html?https://pad.okfn.org/p/etherplant-architecture

+#### Updates from original project

+* Use jquery layout for GUI : http://layout.jquery-dev.com/ (panels can be resized or hidden)
+* Add zoom support in diagram with mouse wheel
+* Use single menu bar to load pad and get links for diagram
+* Add item to set auto-refresh configuration in menu bar

 #### Warning